-Note of the ONS Roundtable meeting on the guidance for the 2021 Census sex question: 24 June 2020 Attendees: I Iain Bell and Susan Mangles from the ONS Aim: For the ONS to hear the differing views of attendees on the guidance to the sex question and to discuss the next steps.
-Introduction to meeting lain Bell introduced the meeting by stating that the primary aim of the Census was to count the full population and that the mandatory sex question on the Census (which has been asked since 1801) is one of the key demographic questions which enables this.
+Iain Bell introduced the meeting by stating that the primary aim of the Census was to count the full population and that the mandatory sex question on the Census (which has been asked since 1801) is one of the key demographic questions which enables this.
 He said that the majority of people don't refer to guidance to answer this question on sex as demonstrated by the 2019 Census rehearsal.
 Research shows that the few who do are from the trans and non-binary populations.
 The sex question is also key as one of the questions which go towards making a complete record.
-In order to have a valid record two out of four of name, date of birth, sex and marital status must be complete.
+In order to have a valid record, two out of four of name, date of birth, sex and marital status must be complete.
 This means ensuring all people complete it is vital to counting the population.

 Susan Mangles gave some background to the guidance on the sex question.
-Guidance was first introduced in 2011 at the request of the LGBT community, who along with peers have asked for guidance to be provided again for the sex question in the 2021 Census.
+Guidance was first introduced in 2011 at the request of the LGBT community, who along with members of the House of Lords have asked for guidance to be provided again for the sex question in the 2021 Census.
 Susan Mangles outlined the testing ONS had carried out for the guidance used in the 2019 rehearsal and explained how it was accessed.
 She made clear that the guidance is not finalised and that ONS is pleased to have input from the Roundtable participants to help with this.

-Main points from Roundtable contributions where participants in turn gave their views A summary of the key points raised is given below:
+Main points from Roundtable contributions where participants in turn gave their views

+A summary of the key points raised is given below:

+General points

-General points The Census is an historical document which will tell the history of that time when people look back The Census data should be as complete and accurate as possible and this means that the people filling in the Census need to be able to fill it in confidently It is important to be able to compare questions with previous censuses, and in the past we have not over specified how to answer The guidance on the sex question was only introduced in 2011, so people will always have previously interpreted the question as they see fit.
-There is wide-ranging support for the new Gender Identity question on the Census Use of the Census sex variable The sex data is widely used and is a key demographic variable on many surveys including attitude surveys; The categories on Census are widely used by others as a precedent even if user needs are different.
+- The Census is an historical document which will tell the history of that time when people look back - The Census data should be as complete and accurate as possible. - People filling in the Census need to be able to fill it in confidently - It is important to be able to compare questions with previous censuses, and in the past we have not over specified how to answer

+- The guidance on the sex question was only introduced in 2011, so people will always have previously interpreted the question "as they see fit". - Increasing awareness of the possibility of incongruence between sex and gender identity could make it more likely that the interpretation of the sex question will not be seen as self-evident in 2021 compared to previous censuses. - There is wide-ranging support for the new Gender Identity question on the Census

+Use of the Census sex variable

+- The sex data is widely used and is a key demographic variable on many surveys including attitude surveys; - The categories on Census are widely used by others as a precedent even if user needs are different.